thetic/klipper-sgp40/README.md

 #   The name of the temperature sensor to use as reference for humidity
 #   compensation of the VOC raw measurement.
 If not defined calculations
 #   will assume 50% humidity.
+#baseline: 1000
+#   Baseline reading of the sensor.
+This should be the "Raw" reading
+#   reported by the `QUERY_SGP40` command. gas readings are reported as
+#   a percentage of this value.
+The default "baseline" is 1000.
 ```

 ### Example